-As an added benefit, the baking soda will be absorbed into the dirt.
+So, why do you put baking soda around tomato plants?
+The baking soda will be absorbed into the dirt as an added benefit.
 This lowers the acidity levels in your soil and helps make the tomatoes sweeter.

 How often should I spray my tomato plants with baking soda?

 Spray the tomato plants with a baking soda spray every seven to ten days.
-As an added benefit, you can add an aspirin to the spray for every other application.
+You can add an aspirin to the spray for every other application as an added benefit.

 Aspirin can help to prevent diseases and also boost your yield.
-The combination of aspirin and baking soda is quite effective to ward off blight.
+The combination of aspirin and baking soda is quite effective in warding off blight.

 How much baking soda do you put on tomatoes?

-You will need to mix one tablespoon of sodium bicarbonate along with a quart of water.
-Now, this mixture will not adhere well to the leaves so you also need to add a drop or two of blue dish soap to help it stick.
+You will need to mix one tablespoon of sodium bicarbonate and a quart of water.
+This mixture will not adhere well to the leaves, so you also need to add a drop or two of blue dish soap to help it stick.

 Will Dawn dish soap kill tomato plants?